pwr22/covbot/README.md

 Message CovBot and it'll say hello and let you know how to use it.
 If you want a reminder at any point then just message `!help`.

+## Contributing

+Pull requests are welcome and if you don't have any ideas what to work on then check the [issues](https://github.com/pwr22/covbot/issues) for something to pick up.

-## Installation
+## Self-Hosting

-To run your own instance, download the latest release and upload to your maubot.
+To run your own instance, download the latest release and upload to your [maubot](https://maubot.xyz).